qcvuong/deepaffect/DEEPAFFECT2021/DEEPAFFECT_README.txt

 					  For filename, don't include extension

 <full_imgs_test>
+	* create a directory with this name
 	* Put all test images here (currently set for .jpg images)

 <aaPredictions>
+	* create a directory with this name
 	* Output of predictions stored in this folder PREDICTIONS.csv: predicted valence and arousal (separated by ----) the first set of predictions (rows) are for valence, then separator (----), then arousal
 	AROUSAL.csv: human rated arousal score (copied from _test_data.csv)